TheGalfins/GNSS_Compare/docs/user_manual/code_basics.rst

 And replace ``YOUR_API_KEY`` with your API key.
 It should work right away.
 If not -- you might need to clean and rebuild your project, or manually uninstall the application on your phone.

-Remember not to share the api code with anyone!
+Remember not to share the api key with anyone!
 If you're using git, you can mark that file as one which should not be tracked with

 .. code-block:: bash

 	git update-index --assume-unchanged app/src/main/res/values/map_api_key.xml

-This way, the file will remain in your repository, but any changes made to it will be ignored, so e.g. your API key will not be pushed to the remote.
+This way, the file will remain in your repository, but any changes made to it will be not pushed to the remote.